Bulging Disc Treatment in Melbourne

 In this, handheld mechanical instruments are used to provide a low-force impulse at strategic joints, to allow for easy joint movement.
 This technique is suitable for all.

 SOT (Sacro Occipital) Pelvic Blocking

-Our chiropractors will create a tailor-made plan, which will include specific exercises that you can follow even post your treatment.
+This technique is a very effective and low force way to address the symptoms of pain and inflammation.
+It not only impacts and improves the biomechanical structure of the pelvis and sacrum but also has an impact of the spinal cord and the sheath that surrounds the spinal cord and brain.
+Our chiropractors will create a tailor-made and bespoke plan, which will include specific exercises that you can follow even post your treatment.
 We understand the importance of maintaining the right mindset, to speed up the healing process.
 This usually works for most patients and alleviates the need for surgery.

 If you would like to consult with our bulging disc specialist in Melbourne, you can just book an appointment online.